 Take Care of Your Gums and Protect Your Heart

 The link between gum disease and heart disease is another great reason to keep your gums healthy.
 That begins at home with regular oral hygiene, but you must also visit your dentist.
 During a regular checkup, your dentist can remove bacteria-harboring plaque as well as spot the first signs of periodontal disease.
 Jeffrey D. Clark, DDS, is among the leading dentists in the area and can provide the care you need to maintain healthy gums.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.